codemagic-ci-cd/codemagic-docs/content/knowledge-base/firebase-crashlytics-dsym-uploading.md

     $CM_BUILD_DIR/ios/Pods/FirebaseCrashlytics/upload-symbols -gsp ios/Runner/GoogleService-Info.plist -p ios $dsymPath
   fi
   ```

+The above-mentioned **dsymPath** is Flutter specific and it could change depending on what platform the app is built.
+Remote access to the build machine is suggested to find a correct path.
+More information can be found [here](https://docs.codemagic.io/troubleshooting/accessing-builder-machine-via-ssh/)

 For Native iOS apps, in the case of using SwiftPackageManager (SPM) instead of CocoaPods, the following script needs to be added in a post-publishing script: